How To Organize Home & Family

 NOW YOU HAVE A PLAN!

-Now that you have created the list and written important events on the calendar, you have a plan in place.
+Now that you have created the list and written important events on the calendar and added them to your virtual calendar, you have a plan in place.
 So Yay!

 Do not keep your plan a secret if there are little people and other adults in your home.
 Why not?
 Because they also have a plan and it will disrupt your plan so tell them!
 Does this sound like the voice of experience speaking?
 This is why the family meeting is important.